 Some research suggests that doing a “dream feed,” which involves the parent or caregiver feeding the baby relatively early in the evening before going to bed, helps babies sleep longer at night.

 Do not give 5-month-old babies juice, cow’s milk, or water.
 Babies get water from formula or breastmilk.
-The World Health Organization (WHO) explain that giving babies water to drink increases the risk of diarrhea and may cause them to drink less breastmilk or formula.
+The

 Most parents and caregivers should breastfeed or formula-feed the baby for at least 6 months.
-The CDC indicate that a baby might be ready for solids a little earlier if:
+The

 - they have good control over their head